realm01/gnome-quota-indicator/README.md

 ---------------------
 This is a small app which shows the current quota usage of the logged on user as well as some stats of specified filesystems.

+NOTE: only python3 and GTK 3.0+ is supported

 ### Config
 ```sh
 ---